DuPont de Nemours Q4 2024 Earnings Call Transcript

 Your next question comes from the line of Chris Parkinson from Wolfe Research.
 Your line is open.

 Great.
 Thank you so much.
-Just going back to the water protection, you hit on this towards the end of your prepared remarks, but could you just give us a little bit more perspective on how you think see things shaping up across safety, shelter and water throughout '25 as well as just kind of the key considerations that we should be looking at in terms of potential market outperformance?
+Just going back to the Water Protection, you hit on this towards the end of your prepared remarks.
+But can you just give us a little bit more perspective on how you see things shaping up across safety, shelter and water throughout '25 as well as just kind of the key considerations that we should be looking at in terms of potential market outperformance?
 Thank you so much.

 Lori Koch

-So I'll answer your question in the new form, given that's how we're going to report in 2025.
-So for the three pieces within the new DuPont, these water and healthcare will be about 40% of the portfolio and we expect them to have nice mid to-high single-digit growth organically in 2025.
-So a continued improvement coming off of the bottom that we saw throughout 2024.
-So we had noted medical packaging got better every quarter and we exited a really nice position from 2024, the same with water.
+Yes.
+So I'll answer your question in the new form given that's how we're going to report in 2025.
+So, for the three pieces within, the new DuPont, the water and healthcare will be about 40% of the portfolio and we expect them to have nice mid to high single digit growth organically in 2025.
+So, a continued improvement coming off of the bottom that we saw throughout 2024.
+So we had noted medical packaging got better every quarter and we exited a really nice position, from 2024, the same with water.

 Lori Koch